KonstantinS343/Finance-telegram-bot/readme.md

 python src/main.py
 ```

-In the `src' folder in terminal 2:
+In the `src` folder in terminal 2:

 ```sh
 celery -A celery_app:celery worker --loglevel=INFO